narinp17/IN4MATX-GROUP-9/Architecture.md

 ## Progamming Languages

+- **JavaScript** will be used for both frontend and backend development.
+The frontend prototype was implemented using HTML, CSS, and JavaScript, while the backend server uses Node.js and Express for handling API requests, authentication, matching logic, and chat session management.
+- **HTML/CSS** are used for structuring and styling the current frontend prototype interface.
+- **SQL** wlil be used for interacting with the PostgreSQL database, including storing and retrieving user profiles, interests, blackout zones, timestamps, and temporary chat metadata.
+- In future iterations, **TypeScript** may be introduced alongside **React Native** to improve code, maintainability, scalability, and type safety for the mobile application.

 ## Communication Protocols
 - The system will use REST APIs over HTTP/HTTPS for operations such as user authentication, profile updates, location updates, retrieving nearby users, and sending ping requests.
 - WebSockets will be used to support real-time bidirectional communication between clients and the server.
 This includes chat messaging, ping acceptances, and live status updates.